Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 PASSWORD '';
 ```

-Create a foreign table and a view in Vantage to allow business analysts and other users to easily access the offloaded historical data:
+Create a foreign table and a view in VantageCloud Lake to allow business analysts and other users to easily access the offloaded historical data.
+A foreign table is an object in the database that can act like a normal database table but points to data in a different location.
+Foreign table definitions also contain extended syntax that can help optimize data transfer, convert data on the fly, etc.

+The below SQL creates a simple table that relies on automatic column and datatype detection:

 ```sql